tianyizhou/tianyizhou.github.io/_pages/about.md

 <br />

 <!--
+* 2023/11: I will give a talk "[Towards Controllable and Personalized AI Models](https://www.cs.umd.edu/event/2023/10/towards-controllable-and-personalized-ai-models)" at UMD CS department seminar on 11/03.
+* 2023/10: We release [HallusionBench](https://github.com/tianyi-lab/HallusionBench) focusing on the Language Hallucination and Visual Illusion of GPT-4V(ision), Llava-1.5, and other multi-modality models.
+Analyses and insights can be found in the [preprint](https://arxiv.org/abs/2310.14566).
+* 2023/10: Data recycling and filtering improves instruction-tuning of LLMs, leading to recycled LLMs outperforming other larger LLMs trained on new data and RLHF.
+We release [Reflection-Tuning preprint](https://arxiv.org/abs/2310.11716), [codebase](https://github.com/tianyi-lab/Reflection_Tuning), and the [model](https://huggingface.co/umd-zhou-lab/recycled-wizardlm-7b-v2.0).
+* 2023/10: Two papers ([How Many Demonstrations Do You Need for In-context Learning](https://arxiv.org/pdf/2303.08119.pdf), [Merging Mixture-of-Experts into One](https://arxiv.org/pdf/2310.09832.pdf)) have been accepted by [EMNLP 2023](https://2023.emnlp.org/).
+* 2023/09: Two papers ([multi-modality model distillation for task adaptation](https://arxiv.org/pdf/2310.04550.pdf), [clustered additive modeling for structured federated learning](https://openreview.net/pdf?id=2XT3UpOv48)) have been accepted by [NeurIPS 2023](https://neurips.cc/).
 * 2023/07: Two papers ([model-adaptive data augmentation curriculum](https://arxiv.org/pdf/2309.04747.pdf), [subclass balancing for long-tail recognition](https://arxiv.org/pdf/2306.15925.pdf))  have been accepted by [ICCV 2023](https://iccv2023.thecvf.com/).
 * 2023/06: How to efficiently optimize the textual instructions applied to API black-box LLMs (e.g., ChatGPT) for solving downstream tasks?
 Please check our recent work [InstructZero](https://lichang-chen.github.io/InstructZero/), [paper](http://arxiv.org/abs/2306.03082) and [code](https://github.com/Lichang-Chen/InstructZero) have been released.
 * 2023/06: Invited talk at Purdue Statistics on "Structured Decentralized Learning".